Meet Our Staff

 Rebecca Hallman Martini

-Rebecca Hallman Martini specializes in writing center studies, writing across the disciplines, ethnographic research methods, and composition pedagogy.
-Her book, Disrupting the Center: A Partnership-Based Approach to Writing in the University (Utah State University Press, 2022), establishes an administrative, strategic partnership model for writing center and writing across the curriculum collaborations.
-Her work has been published in WPA, Across the Disciplines, Praxis, Computers and Composition, and Research in Online Literacy Education.
-She is also the founding editor of the International Writing Center Association's newest journal, The Peer Review: A Journal for Writing Center Practitioners.
+Rebecca Hallman Martini is Associate Professor of English and Director of the Jill and Marvin Willis Center for Writing.
+She specializes in writing center studies, writing across the disciplines, and composition pedagogy.
+Her book, Disrupting the Center: A Partnership-Based Approach to Writing in the University (Utah State University Press, 2022), won the 2024 Conference on College Composition and Communication's Advancement of Knowledge Award.
+Her research has been published in WPA, Across the Disciplines, Writing Center Journal, Praxis, Computers and Composition, and Research in Online Literacy Education.
+Currently, she is working on two book projects that center student writer experiences in writing centers: Centering Writers: Student Perspectives on Inclusivity and Access (under advanced contract with Utah State University Press) and On Their Own Terms: Writer-Informed Approaches to Writing Center Praxis (under advanced contract with Bloomsbury University Press).
+She is also the founding editor of the International Writing Center Association's newest journal, The Peer Review: A Journal for Writing Center Practitioners and is working to establish writing center partnerships in Germany and Brazil.

 Coordinator of writing aCross the Curriculum